 The documents must be produced to the court or tribunal by the date specified on the subpoena.

 Only send copies of documents not the original health records.
-Check with our medico-legal advisory team if you are uncertain about what to send.
+Check with the Medico-legal Advisory Service if you are uncertain about what to send.
+Call 1800 128 268.

 Generally if the police request records – for a criminal investigation or on behalf of a coroner, they should provide an authority from the patient, a court order or a warrant.

 In some cases information can be given to the police without an order/warrant or the consent of the patient or relatives.

 All health information, including correspondence from other health professionals, such as specialists’ letters, form part of the health record.